-\ Colonial Records of NC, Vol. VIII. pp. 282-285.
+^{}Colonial Records of N. C., Vol. VIII, pp. 282, 285.

-For his instrumentality in having the Palace built, Tryon has received as much hostile criticism as for any other act of his administration, and it is true that the colony could ill afford the outlay of money employed in that work.
-But the Governor looked to the future, and - of course, not foreseeing the Revolution and the removal of the seat of government - no doubt thought that he was doing the province a good service by the erection of a mansion and state-house which would be useful to North Carolina for many years to come.
-To the gratification of personal vanity also, it must be said, his action was largely due; for, with all his strong points, he was vain to a marked degree, and it probably never entered his head that any house could be too good for a dignitary holding the high and mighty office of GOVERNOR, CAPTAIN-GENERAL, AND COMMANDER-IN-CHIEF IN AND OVER.
-HIS MAJESTY'S PROVINCE of NORTH CAROLINA AND VICE-ADMIRAL of THE SAME.
-And the Assembly also seems to have held sentiments somewhat similar; for, in a dispatch to the Earl of Shelburn, dated January 31, 1767, Tryon says that the act of appropriation for the building was carried through that body by a very large majority.
+Governor looked to the future, and-of course, not foreseeing the Revolution and the removal of the seat of governmentno doubt thought that he was doing the province a good service by the erection of a mansion and state-house which would be useful to North Carolina for many years to come.
+To the gratification of personal vanity also, it must be said, his action was largely due; for, with all his strong points, he was vain to a marked degree, and it probably never entered his head that any house could be too good for a dignitary holding the high and mighty office of GOVERNOR, CAP-TAIN-GENERAL, AND COMMANDER-IN-CHIEF IN AND OVER HIS MAJESTY'S PROVINCE OF NORTH CAROLINA AND VICE-And the Assembly also seems to Admiral of the same. have held sentiments somewhat similar; for, in a dispatch to the Earl of Shelburn, dated January 31, 1767, Tryon says that the act of appropriation for the building was carried through that body by a very large majority.

 In connection with the above, it may not be out of place to observe that no public building, in any way a credit to the State, has ever been erected in North Carolina without bringing down denunciations upon those responsible for it.
 When the old Capitol in Raleigh was burned (June 21, 1831) the economical legislators of that day appropriated fifty thousand dollars, which they regarded as a princely sum, for the purpose of building a new one, and appointed commissioners to superintend its erection.
 These commissioners (all honor to their memory!) thought they knew more about building capitols than the Legislature did, and invested the fifty thousand dollars in a foundation.
 Then succeeding Legislatures had to spend considerably over half a million dollars in putting a superstructure on top of that foundation, and these appropriations caused the political death of many of the State's best citizens; but now the chief fault found with the Capitol is that it is too small.
-It may be that the building committee which bought the foundation for the Capitol took the idea from the plan which Tryon was charged with pursuing - only Tryon got considerably more than his foundation completed before he asked for further appropriations.
+It may be that the building committee which bought the foundation for the Capitol took the idea from the plan which Tryon was charged with pursuing-only Tryon got considerably more than his foundation completed before he asked for further appropriations.

-And another "Governor's Palace" also caused a tempest in a tea-pot about ninetyfive years after Tryon's death, when a far - seeing Chief Magistrate, Governor Jarvis, recommended to the General Assembly that an Executive Mansion be built in Burke Square, at Raleigh, to supply the place of an old one, at the foot of Fayetteville Street, which had become unfit for use and had been sold.
+And another "Governor's Palace" also caused a tempest in a tea-pot about ninety-five years after Tryon's death, when a far-seeing Chief Magistrate, Governor Jarvis, recommended to the General Assembly that an Executive Mansion be built in Burke Square, at Raleigh, to supply the place of an old one, at the foot of Fayetteville Street, which had become unfit for use and had been sold.
 When the new building was being put up people called it "Jarvis's Folly," and newspapers deplored the fact that no poor man could thereafter afford to be Governor, as such an establishment would require an independent fortune to keep it up.
-Yet the house is now considered an honor to the State, and quite of ten some poor man shows a willingness to offer himself a living sacrifice by becoming its official occupant.
+Yet the house is now considered an honor to the State, and quite often some poor man shows a willingness to offer himself a living sacrifice by becoming its official occupant.